wjakethompson/wjt-quarto/blog/2017-01-11-basketball-win-probability/index.markdown

 ---
-title:  "Making Win Probability Plots with ggplot2"
+title:  "Making win probability plots with ggplot2"
 date: 2017-01-11
 subtitle: ""
 description: "Calculate the win probability for college basketball games, and then make a plot"